tempor1s/msconsole-old/README.md

 ## Any contributions you make will be under the MIT Software License

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)

-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!

-## Write bug reports with detail, background, and sample code

-[This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report I found, and I think it's not a bad model.
-Here's [another example from Craig Hockenberry](http://www.openradar.me/11905408), an app developer whom I greatly respect.

-**Great Bug Reports** tend to have:

--   A quick summary and/or background
--   Steps to reproduce
-    -   Be specific!
-    -   Give sample code if you can.
-[My stackoverflow question](http://stackoverflow.com/q/12488905/180626) includes sample code that _anyone_ with a base R setup can run to reproduce what I was seeing
--   What you expected would happen
--   What actually happens
--   Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-People _love_ thorough bug reports.
-I'm not even kidding.

 ## Use a Consistent Coding Style